WXVE: 1984 Return

+2017 Sale

 Effective July 25, 2017, the estate of Stanley Wall sold WQTW and WLSW to Robert and Ashley Stevens' Broadcast Communications, Inc. for $605,000.
-The station went silent December 15 of that year.
+The station went silent December 15 of that year for repairs.
 It was one of two silent AM stations the Stevenses purchased in late 2017, the other being Pittsburgh's KQV.
-The station changed its call sign to WKHJ on September 28, 2018, and then to WXVE on August 19, 2020.
+The station returned to the air and changed its call sign to WKHJ on September 28, 2018, then to WXVE on August 19, 2020.

+Some time after the sale, the double-wide mobile home, which had served as the station's studios since 1984, was removed from the property.